lightning/bolts/04-onion-routing.md

 ### Rationale

 The requirements for the _origin node_ should help hide the payment sender.
-By continuing decrypting 27 times (dummy decryption cycles after the error is found) no information can be obtained via timing analysis.
+By continuing decrypting 27 times (dummy decryption cycles after the error is found) the erroring node cannot learn its relative position in the route by performing a timing analysis if the sender were to retry the same route multiple times.

 ## Failure Messages